ElliotWChan/ElliotWChan.github.io/pages/pages-root-folder/index.md

   url: '/CV/'
   image: me.jpg
   text: 'Postdoc at the University of Bristol, working on the development of Computational Chemistry methods.
-I am finishing my PhD at the University of York, studying DNA topology and architectural proteins.'
+Previously, I completed my PhD at the University of York studying DNA topology and architectural proteins.'
 widget3:
   title: "Methods"
   url: 'https://en.wikipedia.org/wiki/Molecular_dynamics'
-  text: 'Most of the work I do involves computational simulations.
-Here is a personal favourite example of the technique, where it was used to investigating supercoiling in DNA minicircles performed by <a href="https://agnesnoylab.wordpress.com/">Dr. Agnes Noy.</a>'
+  text: 'I use biomolecular simulation methods to investigate enzymatic reactions and DNA topology, for example here is a simulation of supercoiling in DNA minicircles performed by <a href="https://agnesnoylab.wordpress.com/">Dr. Agnes Noy.</a>'
   video: '<a href="#" data-reveal-id="videoModal"><img src="images/dancingdna.png" width="300" height="375" alt=""/></a>'
 #
 # Use the call for action to show a button on the frontpage